Dyslexia assessment

 Frequently Asked Questions

-£500 - this price include the gathering of background information, the diagnostic assessment session itself and the writing of the diagnostic assessment report that you will be provided with.
+£580 (from 1st September 2025 onward) - this price include the gathering and processing of background information, the diagnostic assessment session itself and the writing of the 20+ page diagnostic assessment report that you will be provided with.

 Dyslexia can be classified as a disability under the terms of the Disability Discrimination Act 1995 and the Special Educational Needs and Disability Order (Northern Ireland) 2005.
 Therefore, you may decide to inform your child's school that they have been diagnosed with dyslexia.